 Balto in Central Park

 In 1925, the diphtheria epidemic was threatening the small town of Nome, AK.
 The only serum known to prevent the outbreak was in Anchorage, 537 miles away.
-When the only aircraft capable of making the journey wouldn’t start in the freezing temperatures, a team of mushers and sled dogs were called in to complete the task.
+When the only aircraft capable of making the journey wouldn’t start in the freezing temperatures, a team of mushers with sled dogs was called in to complete the task.
 After a train took the serum north to the town of Nenana, the sled teams took over for the perilous journey.
 Although several dogs and men worked together to complete the task, it was Balto who led a path through complete whiteout conditions.

-A statue of Balto was erected in New York’s Central Park in 1925.
-It is located near the Tisch Children’s Zoo and there is no fee to visit.
-Dogs are welcome to walk through the park and stop to pose for photos with the monument.
 After spending the day in the park, treat your furry hero to the creature comforts at the Loews Regency New York Hotel, located just a short walk from Balto.

 Laika’s story raised questions concerning animal testing, and organizations around the world called for protests at Soviet embassies.
 Many years later, scientists responsible for Laika’s journey apologized for the experiment, acknowledging their mistake.
 In 2008, a monument featuring the dog on top of a rocket was unveiled in Moscow outside of the military research center where the studies had been conducted.
 Today, visitors pay tribute by leaving flowers at the base of her paws.
-The monument is free to visit.

 Laika’s statue is located just a short walk from the sumptuous pet-friendly rooms at Petroff Palace, where your pup is sure to receive a royal welcome.